-Brian Berkman discovers deluxe accommodation at bargain-basement rates in Cape Town’s trendy De Waterkant.
+Brian Berkman discovers deluxe accommodation at bargain-basement rates at Home Suites The Quarter in Cape Town’s trendy De Waterkant.

-Home Suite may have shortened their name from Home Suite Home and removed the asterisk from their logo but they still provide what many travellers want right now: A fabulous room, great shower, quality design and an affordable price point.
+Home Suites The Quarter may have shortened their name from Home Suite Home and removed the asterisk from their logo but they still provide what many travellers want right now: A fabulous room, great shower, quality design and an affordable price point.

 While their Rosebank, Johannesburg property, The Bristol, fits more neatly into the mould of a classic hotel with a pool, meeting rooms and a food and beverage offering, Home Suite The Quarter doesn’t need any of this given the De Waterkant and Green Point environment in which it is found.

 Less than 10-minutes walk away from the V&A Waterfront, and located in what was once known as the gay village but is now simply trendy, with interior design stores, fashion and of course, fabulous places to eat and hang out.

 De Waterkant, as an area is a little like London’s Notting Hill, in that it was originally an area that attracted artists and bohemians but since gentrified to the point of being highly sought-after Cape Town real estate.
 A sensitive renovation of old liquor warehouses into The Cape Quarter commercial development set the tone for the broader area.

 De Waterkant is one of the most historic areas in the Cape and there are candy-coloured houses and narrow stone-cobbled streets here that are hundreds of years old.

 Home Suites The Quarter is in a new build and occupies a single floor in a residential development that has an office block that houses an advertising agency and the outsourced visa services for the UK, Spain and many other countries besides, as a direct neighbour.